gielfeldt/shutdownhandler/README.md

 #### Motivation

 1. Destructors are not run on fatal errors.
 In my particular case, I needed a lock class that was robust wrt to cleaning up after itself.
-See examples/fatal.php for an example of this.
+See "Example 2" below or examples/fatal.php for an example of this.

 2. PHP shutdown handlers cannot be manipulated after registration (unregister, execute, etc.).

-#### Example
+#### Example 1 - using Shutdown Handler

 ```php
 namespace Gielfeldt\Example;